tugberkgoc/foundation-notes/12 Client Side JavaScript.md

 Since the JavaScript code is running in the _web browser_, we need to use the Chrome Developer Tools to see what us happening.
 Open the Chrome Developer Tools and locate the **Console** tab.
 Open the `dom/public/cs/simple_dom.js` file.

 1. In the console you will see two messages:
-    1. The first thing is a message `window onload`.
+    1. The first thing is a message `window 'load' event triggered`.
     2. The second item is the `document` object.
 This contains the entire html page as a JavaScript object.
 Use the arrow to expand the object, notice this is the html web page (compare this to the contents of the `dom/html/dom.html` file).
     3. Take a look at the `simple_dom.js` file, can you identify where these messages are coming from?
-    4. The `document.window` object contains a property `onload` which contains a _function literal_ that is triggered once the html document has been fully loaded.
+    4. The `document` object contains the `addEventListener()` function which takes two parameters:
+        1. the _event_ to respond to (supplied as a string literal.
+        2. an anonymous _function callback_  that is triggered by the event.
+    5. There are a large number of events that can be used to trigger your code.
+Check the [full list](https://developer.mozilla.org/en-US/docs/Web/Events) for more information.
 2. Sections of the DOM can be extracted by passing a _CSS Selector_ to the `querySelector()` property.
 In the `simple_dom.js` script we extract part of the DOM and store it in the `emailField` variable.
     1. This DOM fragments also have event handlers.
 In this case we are using the `onkeypress()` function.
 This is triggered when the user selects the field and presses a key.
     2. Select the _email_ field and enter your email address.